iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 > I recommend you open up VS code or your text editor of choice to view the folder structure

-Execute `./scripts/tests.sh` from within the directory\'s Pipenv.
+Execute `./scripts/tests.sh` from within the directory's Pipenv.

 This command executes a bash script that does several things: